email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 Number of participants: minimum 1

-INCLUDED: accommodation in hotel**/***, and agriturismo in double rooms with private facilities; bed & breakfast service; 6 dinners; luggage transfer; eventual transfer as described in the program; detailed description of the route and informative material.
+INCLUDED: accommodation in hotel**/***, and agriturismo in double rooms with private facilities; bed & breakfast service; luggage transfer; transfers if described in the programme; detailed description of the route with GPS maps and informative material.

 GETTING TO PONT ST. MARTIN: Nearest airport Turin – Caselle (68 km), Milano Malpensa (121 km), Milano Linate (155 km).
 Nearest train station: Pont St. Martin